-Nose: An invigorating whiff of brisk herbs, dewy moss and forest wood.
+Nose: A whiff of brisk herbs, dewy moss and forest wood.

 Palate: Light and herby with a malty undertone.
 This rodent’s favorite food includes caramelized pears, sweet chestnuts and peppermind leafs.

 Finish: A jumpy little fellow, the blue mouse does not stay with us for too long.
-But its exit is elegant and light-footed.
+But its exit is light-footed and smooth.

 Type: Single Cask Malt Whisky